xvk3/GHU/README.md

  - [x] Disable Registration during Guess/Result mode
     - META->STATE must be 1 to permit registration
  - [x] Displays META->NOP
+ - [ ] Checkbox - "Email me when the guessing period starts"
+ - [ ] Checkbox - "Email me when the results are published"
+ - [ ] Checkbox - "Email me when the next registration period starts"

 ```
 token.php